Walking in Yorkshire

 The proud inhabitants of Yorkshire once defended their beloved county from their arch enemies the Lancastrians, during the Wars of the Roses.
 Its borders finally succumbed to the vagaries of modern bureaucracy, having been dissected in the name of progress.
 A sizable part, North Yorkshire, remains a county of that name; the rest has become either Unitary or Metropolitan Authorities.
 In the interests of common sense we will consider here the historic Ridings of Yorkshire.
 None of this, of course, affects the reality of Yorkshire's magnificent natural landscape, or its unquestionable claim to contain some of the finest walking countryside in England.
 We have yet to meet the rambler who has tired of walking in Yorkshire.

-The gems of the region are the National Parks, the North York Moors and the Yorkshire Dales, with their very different but equally beautiful scenery; but Yorkshire's abundant beauty has plenty more to offer in the lovely peaceful Wolds north of the Humber and in the Howardian Hills and Nidderdale, two additional Areas of Outstanding Natural Beauty.
-Even all these fabulous areas do not exhaust the possibilities of great walks.
-For example, the North Yorkshire and Cleveland Heritage Coast offers breathtaking walks along high cliffs cut by bays and wooded 'wykes' and crowned by dramatic headlands.
-Yorkshire is also home to four of Britain’s National Trails, The Cleveland Way, a roller coaster around the North York Moors from Helmsley to the coast; The Yorkshire Wolds Way through peaceful fields and over gentle chalk hills; part of the mighty Pennine Way making its way from the Peak District to Scotland, and the Pennine Bridleway.
+The gems of the region are the National Parks, the North York Moors and the Yorkshire Dales, with their very different but equally beautiful scenery; but Yorkshire's abundant beauty has even more to offer in the lovely peaceful Wolds north of the Humber and in the Howardian Hills and Nidderdale, two additional Areas of Outstanding Natural Beauty.
+Even all these fabulous areas do not exhaust the possibilities of great walks as the numerous guide books listed below illustrate so well.
+For example the North Yorkshire and Cleveland Heritage Coast offers breathtaking walks along high cliffs cut by bays and wooded 'wykes' and crowned by dramatic headlands.

 The North York Moors National Park contains the largest continuous expanse of open heather moorland in England.
 These wild and remote moors have a wild drama of their own and are home to precious wildlife such as curlew and merlin.
 The Park comes to an abrupt end at high cliffs on the east coast, interspersed with wide sweeping bays and with attractive fishing villages such as Robin Hood's Bay and Staithes huddled against the cliffs.
 Two long distance paths immerse the walker in the glories of the Moors.
-The Cleveland Way National Trail follows the northern perimeter across heather moorland and continues down the Heritage coast; the Lyke Wake Walk defiantly crosses the highest open moorland from Osmotherley to Ravenscar. but there are numerous circular day walks in which you can explore and savour the moors.
+The Cleveland Way National Trail follows the northern perimeter across heather moorland and continues down the Heritage coast; the Lyke Wake Walk defiantly crosses the highest open moorland from Osmotherley to Ravenscar.
+But there are numerous circular day walks in which you can explore and savour the moors, all of which are included in the guides listed.

 The delightful, rolling Hambleton Hills, on the edge of the North York Moors, provide excellent walking country and hold many surprises: the imposing medieval remains of Rievaulx Abbey and Helmsley Castle; picturesque villages like Coxwold and Kilburn; landmarks such as the White Horse of Kilburn, Sutton Bank and Lake Gormire; and surrounding all are miles of open moorland just waiting to be explored.
 The Cleveland Hills, with their rugged, swarthy appearance, stretch from Teeside in the north, through the Guisborough Moors, to the imposing Cleveland Escarpment, and beyond to the foot of the Hambletons.
 The area includes the picturesque villages of Great Ayton and Osmotherley; hidden valleys like Bilsdale and Scugdale; and landmarks such as Roseberry Topping.